 - Once your upgrades are installed, complete the online application and upload all supporting documentation including copies of all receipts and invoices.
 See sample invoices.

-- If you are a BC Hydro customer: complete this online application.
-Note: if your bonus offer application includes both a heat pump and a natural gas fireplace or hot water heater, use the BC Hydro online form.
+- Important Note: if you are submitting a bonus offer application that includes both a heat pump and a natural gas fireplace or natural gas hot water heater, use this online form.

 - The application form for individual upgrades must be submitted within 6 months of the invoice date of each upgrade.